avenkatraman31/avenkatraman31.github.io/research.md

 <img src="https://avenkatraman31.github.io/damage.svg"
 alt="Workflow for the project" style="width: 1200px;height: 800px;"/>

-### Hydrogen embrittlement in martensitic stainless steels
+### Masters' thesis: Hydrogen embrittlement in martensitic stainless steels
-##### Advisor: Prof. Ratna Kumar Annabattula , Department of Mechanical Engineering, IIT Madras.
+##### Advisor: [Prof. Ratna Kumar Annabattula](https://scholar.google.com/citations?hl=en&user=5oiU2GsAAAAJ&view_op=list_works&sortby=pubdate) , Department of Mechanical Engineering, IIT Madras.

+My thesis involved the study of the effect of hydrogen on strength and toughness of metals.
+Specifically, I studied computationally the localization of plastic strain around crack-like defects in pre-cracked specimens by modeling the interaction of mechanics and hydrogen diffusion.
+The well known Hydrogen Enhanced Localized Plasticity (HELP) embrittlement mechanism was utilized to model the softening effect induced by hydrogen diffusion.
+These results are compared with analytical and experimental data for validation.
+To further illustrate the validity of HELP, we have developed a crystal plasticity model for hydrogen diffusion to study development of slip accumulation/dislocation pile-up near stress concentration zones.
+A parametric study is done to determine the orientation dependency of hydrogen diffusion, by varying the crystal lattice orientation w.r.t global axes.
+The results are shown to validate HELP mechanism for FCC metals.
 -------------------------------------------------------------------------------
 ### Effect of particle size and inter-particle spacing on dislocation behaviour in Ni-based super alloys
 ##### Advisor: Prof. Anand Krishna Kanjarla , Department of Metallurgical and Materials Engineering, IIT Madras.